 - What if I work and work at this and nothing happens?

-- What if I have a book signing party and NO ONE comes?
+- What if I have an event and NO ONE comes?

 Are You Asking the Right Questions?

-Maybe I’m not asking the right questions though.
-Maybe I should be asking questions like:
+Maybe we aren’t asking the right questions though.
+Maybe we should be asking questions like: